grekov/demo_database/README.md

 # About
-demo_databse is a simple database server (like a key-value storage) for code demonstration purpose: multithread application written in the C-language for Linux OS.
-Client-server interaction occurs over Unix-socket.
+demo_databse is a simple database server (like a key-value storage) for a code demonstration purpose: multithread application written in the C-language for Linux OS.
+Client-server interaction occurs over a Unix-socket.

 # Common task
-Server performs operations:
+The server performs operations:
  - put <key, value> pair
  - get value by key
  - show list of all values